 Admissions requirements will be based upon the requirements for Biola and the Master of Management in Non-Profit Organizations:

 Be a committed follower of the Lord Jesus Christ.

-- Applicants must have completed all bachelors requirements (Business Administration or other field) prior to the start of the program and must have a baccalaureate degree earned either from a regionally accredited institution in the U.S. or a recognized baccalaureate degree equivalent earned outside the U.S. prior to the start of the second term.
+- Applicants must have completed all bachelors requirements (Business Administration or other field) prior to the start of the program and must have a baccalaureate degree earned from a regionally accredited institution in the U.S., a recognized baccalaureate degree equivalent earned outside the U.S., or the demonstrated educational equivalent of a North American baccalaureate degree.

 - The program will be targeted to and preference will be given to those with at least three years of work experience after graduation when admitted to the program.